 - (2) Changes to Private Foundation Minimum Distribution Requirements.
 The following would not count toward the 5% minimum distribution requirement for private foundations: (i) administrative expenses paid to substantial contributors or family members and (ii) distributions to a DAF.
-These two new rules would apply, respectively, to (i) taxable years beginning after and (ii) to returns required to be filed after December 31, 2021. - (3) Exemptions From Investment Income Excise Tax.
+These two new rules would apply, respectively, to (i) taxable years beginning after December 31, 2021, and (ii) returns required to be filed after December 31, 2021. - (3) Exemptions From Investment Income Excise Tax.
 The investment income excise tax would not apply to private foundations meeting either of two requirements: (i) the foundation makes qualifying distributions in excess of 7% of the foundation's asset value (other than direct use assets); or (ii) the foundation has a specified duration of not more than 25 years and does not make distributions to other private foundations having a common disqualified person.
 These provisions would apply to taxable years beginning after the date of enactment. - (4) Public Support Test Changes.
 To determine whether a charity meets the public support test to be classified as a public charity rather than a private foundation, contributions from a DAF to the charity will be treated as coming from the original donor, or if the original donor is not identified, all contributions from DAFs for which the donor is not identified will be treated as coming from a single donor.
 This provision would apply to contributions made after the date of enactment. - t.
 Proposal to Cap the Section 199A Benefit and to Extend the Section 199A Deduction to Additional Professions.
 Senator Ron Wyden (D-Ore.), chairman of the Senate Finance Committee, has introduced the Small Business Tax Fairness Act (which he hopes to include in the larger \$3.5 trillion reconciliation bill being planned by congressional Democrats) to cap the eligibility for the 20 percent passthrough deduction under §199A to taxpayers with taxable income of \$500,000 or less (the deduction is phased out for taxpayers with taxable income between \$400,000 and \$500,000).
 Under current law, certain professions (including the legal and accounting professions) are not eligible for the deduction, but the proposal would extend the eligibility for the deduction to "any trade or business other than the trade or business of performing services as an employee."
 Senator Wyden estimates that the proposal would raise \$147 billion of revenue (but that has not been verified by any official estimates).
 The Biden campaign had proposed phasing out the deduction for qualified business income above \$400,000, but that proposal was not included in the Biden Administration's FY 2022 budget proposal.
-See generally Senator's Pass-Through Plan Could Raise \$147B to Offset Spending, BLOOMBERG DAILY TAX REPORT (July 20, 2021); Frederic Lee, Wyden Passthrough Bill Pitched as Remedy to GOP Tax 'Giveaways,' TAX NOTES (July 21, 2021).
+See generally Senator's Pass-Through Plan Could Raise \$147B to Offset Spending, BLOOMBERG DAILY TAX REPORT (July 20, 2021); Frederic Lee, Wyden Passthrough Bill Pitched as Remedy to GOP Tax 'Giveaways,' TAX NOTES (July 21, 2021); Michael Geeraerts & Jim Magner, Senator Ron Wyden Introduces Bill to Limit 199A Deduction, LEIMBERG BUSINESS ENTITIES EMAIL NEWSLETTER #235 (July 28, 2021).